Nprash/netflix-gpt/README.md

 -updated the store with trailer videos
--embded the youtube video tag as per the trailer video key -added tailwind css to make maincontainer component looks good
+-embded the youtube video tag as per the trailer video key -added tailwind css to make maincontainer component looks good -build secondary component with popular movies list fetch from tmdb api -created a custom hook for fetching and storing popular movies -moviecard build using tmdb movie poster-path with image url -added tailwind css to make secondary component looks good